 |

 This level requires teacher approval.
-We tackle advanced patterns, footwork syncopations and lead/follow concepts.
+We tackle advanced patterns, footwork syncopations and flashy,trickier moves.
 Students are pushed to truly master the dance form and express themselves more fully.
 We learn to execute with consistent technique and personal style.
+Ther is even a student performance season where you learn a choreography and can participte in a student performance.

 What you learn: